hdtodd/WeatherStation/doc/WS-WP-Install.md

-#<center>WeatherProbe/WeatherStation</br>Installation Guide
+# WeatherProbe/WeatherStation</br>Installation Guide
-###<center>[H. David Todd](hdtodd@gmail.com), January, 2018</center></br>

-*WeatherProbe* (WP) is a program that runs on the Arduino single-board microcontroller to read data from various meterological sensors and display current conditions on a TFT LCD display, if one is connected.  *WeatherStation* (WS) is a program that runs on the Raspberry Pi or other Linux/Macintosh system to collect that meterological data from WP and to store and report or present it via web page.
+**WeatherProbe** (WP) is a program that runs on the Arduino single-board microcontroller to read data from various meterological sensors and display current conditions on a TFT LCD display, if one is connected.

+**WeatherStation** (WS) is a program that runs on the Raspberry Pi or other Linux/Macintosh system to collect that meterological data from WP and to store and report or present it via web page.

 They are the Arduino and Raspberry Pi (or "Pi" for short) software components, respectively, of a meterological station *system*.
 They work together to collect+display (Arudino) and record+present (Pi) meterological data from a set of sensors connected to the Arduino.
 This document describes the installation of the programs and some of the compilation parameters that can be used to tailor their operation.

-#Quickstart
+## Quickstart

-After all of the software components have been installed and the Arduino has been connected to the Pi, a simple `make; sudo make install` will cause the system to begin collecting meteorological data into a sqlite3 table `ProbeData`, in the file `/var/databases/WeatherData.db`.
+After all of the software components have been installed and the Arduino has been connected to the Pi, a simple </br>`make; sudo make install` </br>will cause the system to begin collecting meteorological data into a sqlite3 table `ProbeData`, in the file `/var/databases/WeatherData.db`.

 The system will collect data even if you have no sensors, no TFT display, and no real-time-clock connected to the Arduino!
 You'll get records with a date-time stamp based on the date-time of your controlling Pi and with zeros for the rest of the data.
 That's an easy way to test your software setup before you wire in sensors.
 Then power-off and add the sensors, display, or real-time clock that you do have available and restart: the system will append real data to your database table.